 A host of chefs have reinvented traditional Thai cuisine with amazing results

-Bangkok now has great number of next gen extremely talented young Thai celebrity chefs.
+Bangkok now has a great number of next-gen extremely talented young Thai celebrity chefs.
 They are all passionate foodies who have sought to learn from the best.
 The result is a structured, disciplined approach to sourcing the best ingredients, using the most appropriate cooking techniques and modern artistic plating.

 For a very long time, Thai ingredients have been underappreciated; Thailand is among the best places on earth for the finest ingredients.
 Sourcing only quality ingredients from local farmers who grow their produce with love and care, chefs combine them with modern cooking techniques to turn them into extraordinary creations.

 As these restaurants have to compete with a huge array of affordably priced street food, it’s a major challenge to make an upscale Thai restaurant profitable in Bangkok.
 Thais regard their cuisine as a holy grail, it’s not to be messed with.
 Having said that in recent years there has been a move towards elevating the Thai dining experience.
 This has gained global acceptance and is reflected in the number of Bangkok-based Thai restaurants listed on Asia’s 50 Best, Bib Gourmand, Michelin Restaurants in Bangkok